strimzi/proposals/005-design-docs.md

 Alongside code changes, behavioural changes of the operator will also be documented in the above described design documentation format.

-Newly contributed proposals or issues would describe how their changes might alter the design documentation and are expected to be delivery alongside their code changes.
+Newly contributed proposals or issues would describe how their changes might alter the design documentation and are expected to be delivered alongside their code changes.

 Design documents accumulate and form a body of design information for the project, and should be kept up to date with design changes.